Ashikaga Station: History

 Ashikaga Station opened on 22 May 1888, as a station operated by the Ryomo Railway.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.

+The station started accepting Suica cards on November 18, 2001.
+On 25 July 2008, the station building was struck by lightning, which caused damage to the second floor.
+In July 2015, the station and Ashikagashi Station adopted Chisato Moritaka's 1993 song "Watarasebashi" as their train melody, as the song pays homage to the town of Ashikaga.
+In February 2021, the pillar-mounted station name sign and the hanging station name sign where replaced with textile pattern designed signs to pay homage to the Ryōmō Line.

 Passenger statistics

-In fiscal 2017, the station was used by an average of 3158 passengers daily (boarding passengers only).
+In fiscal 2021, the station was used by an average of 2,615 passengers daily (boarding passengers only).

+Below is table containing the passenger statistics since the year 2000: